- Match Centre

-CONNOR is a 19-year-old second row / loose forward who has excelled in Saints Academy last season.
+CONNOR is a 19-year-old second row / loose forward who excelled in Saints Academy last season.

 He has played in 26 games totalling 16 tries.

-He signed from Portico, where we was coached by his dad Saints legend Bernard Dwyer, and was a teammate of James Tilley.
+He signed from Portico, where he was coached by his dad Saints legend Bernard Dwyer, and was a teammate of James Tilley.